ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 Node.js ResultSet implementation uses `Stream.Readable` under the hood, while the web version uses Web API `ReadableStream`.

-You should start consuming the ResultSet as soon as possible, as it holds the response stream open and, consequently, the underlying connection busy; the client does not buffer the incoming data to avoid potential excessive memory usage by the application.
+You can consume the ResultSet by calling either `text` or `json` methods on ResultSet and load the entire set of rows returned by the query into memory.

-You can consume the ResultSet by calling either `text` or `json` methods and load the entire set of rows returned by the query into the memory.
+You should start consuming the ResultSet as soon as possible, as it holds the response stream open and consequently keeps the underlying connection busy.
+The client does not buffer the incoming data to avoid potential excessive memory usage by the application.

-Alternatively, if it's too large to fit into memory at once, you can call the `stream` method, and process the data in the streaming mode; each of the response chunks will be transformed into a relatively small arrays of rows instead (the size of this array depends on the size of a particular chunk the client receives from the server, as it may vary, and the size of an individual row), one chunk at a time.
+Alternatively, if it's too large to fit into memory at once, you can call the `stream` method, and process the data in the streaming mode.
+Each of the response chunks will be transformed into a relatively small arrays of rows instead (the size of this array depends on the size of a particular chunk the client receives from the server, as it may vary, and the size of an individual row), one chunk at a time.

-Please refer to the list of the [supported data formats](./js.md#supported-data-formats) to determine what is the best format for streaming in your case.
+Please refer to the list of the [supported data formats](./js.md#supported-data-formats) to determine what the best format is for streaming in your case.
 For example, if you want to stream JSON objects, you could choose [JSONEachRow](https://clickhouse.com/docs/en/sql-reference/formats#jsoneachrow), and each row will be parsed as a JS object, or, perhaps, a more compact [JSONCompactColumns](https://clickhouse.com/docs/en/sql-reference/formats#jsoncompactcolumns) format that will result in each row being a compact array of values.
 See also: [streaming files](./js.md#streaming-files-nodejs-only).

 :::important
 If the ResultSet or its stream is not fully consumed, it will be destroyed after the `request_timeout` period of inactivity.